Chucky (Child's Play): Literature

-A tie-in novelization to Child's Play 2 was written by Matthew J. Costello and published in 1990.
-Chucky is characterized to have an absent father and his abusive mother being a dwarf.
-Chucky got teased a lot because of this and later strangled his mother to death.
-Also, Chucky was put in special classes when he was younger.
-During the scene at the factory, Chucky sees a bunch of Good Guy dolls and wishes that he could bring them to life to do his bidding.
+Tie-in novelizations of Child's Play 2 and Child's Play 3 were written by author Matthew J. Costello and published in 1990 and 1991 respectively.
+The novelizations are notable for making some changes to the plots and Chucky's character.
+For example, Chucky is characterized to have an absent father and abusive mother with Dwarfism in the Child's Play 2 novelization, and his resurrection and death are substantially different in the Child's Play 3 novelization.

-A tie-in novel to Child's Play 3 was later written by Matthew J. Costello and published in 1991.
-In the beginning at the Play Pals factory, a rat scours for food and, smelling blood within the plastic, chews on Chucky's remains.
-Blood then leaks out of the remains and somehow leaks onto another doll.
-Chucky's death differs from the film.
-In the novel, while defending Tyler on an exterior ride, Andy grapples with Chucky before finally shooting him several times, causing the doll's body to fall to the ground, and Andy watches the head shatter to blood, metal and plastic.

 Comics

 Beginning in 1990, Innovation Publishing released the first comic books based on the films, in the form of a three-issue adaptation of Child's Play 2.
-It was later collected in a trade paperback.
 The success of the adaptation led to a monthly series of new stories starting in 1991.
 The series, titled Child's Play, ended in 1992 after only five issues.
 This was followed by a three-issue adaptation of Child's Play 3.

 In 2007, Devil's Due Publishing obtained the license to publish Child's Play comics and released a one-shot crossover with Hack/Slash titled Hack/Slash vs. Chucky which takes place after the events of Seed of Chucky and features Chucky as the protagonist.
 This was followed by a four-issue series titled Chucky.
 A second volume began in early 2009 but ceased publication after only one issue.